aderussell/aderussell.github.io/projects/arphysics/using-arphysics-1-simple-example.md

 The ARPhysics library only includes the functionality to process the physics in a simulation.
 All of the graphics, input, and timing control must be supplied additionally.
-We will not cover this but an example is visible in the source code for the tutorial (coming soon).
+We will not cover this but an example is visible in the source code for the project [available here](https://github.com/aderussell/ARPhysics).